 SPUR’s recently released Regional Strategy outlines a vision for the Bay Area of 2070 as an equitable, sustainable and prosperous region.
-The Regional Strategy provides a roadmap for building that future, and centers deep regional cooperation as critical to transformational change.
-Four Bay Area civic leaders gathered at a recent Digital Discourse to talk about the role of regionalism in advancing a future where everyone thrives.
+The strategy provides a roadmap for building that future and centers deep regional cooperation as critical to transformational change.
+To celebrate the release of the project, four Bay Area civic leaders gathered on May 13 to talk about the role of regionalism in advancing a future where everyone thrives.
 The program was an inspiring conversation with Fred Blackwell, CEO of the San Francisco Foundation, Tomiquia Moss, Founder and CEO of All Home, Alfredo Pedroza, Chair of the Metropolitan Transportation Commission and Napa County Supervisor, and Alicia John-Baptiste, SPUR’s President and CEO, about why regionalism can work, the challenges facing regional cooperation, and the promise of regionalism.

 Regionalism is the movement that seeks to solve regional challenges through collaboration with local and county actors across the region.
 When Bay Area local governments and organizations act as whole they can take big steps to meet the problems of the Bay Area at scale.
 People do not operate along city or county lines, but rather experience the Bay Area as one region.